 On her personal Facebook , Huyen posted photos and clips recording images of her running with her daughter .
 And after what she has been through, does Huyen support her daughter in pursuing a career in athletics ?

-I was fortunate to attend the 2016 Rio Olympics and many major international tournaments, so I learned a lot, including supplementary exercises.
+I was fortunate to have participated in the 2016 Rio Olympics and many major international tournaments, so I learned a lot, including supplementary exercises.
 I always pay attention to the behavior of the world's top athletes before, during and after the competition.
 They are very professional, worth learning from.
-I have recorded and kept all of those valuable documents to improve myself and later on will be very useful for coaching.
+I have recorded and kept all those valuable documents to improve myself and later on will be very useful for training.

-The feeling will be special, happy, proud when my daughter is the one who has done things that I have not yet achieved in my career.
+It will be a special feeling, happy and proud when my daughter is the one who can do things that I have not achieved in my career.

 Thank you Nguyen Thi Huyen for this open conversation!